Home » FAQ

 There are several advantages to ENDURA steel over other types of steel:

-1. Best wear resistance of any abrasion-resistant plate
+1. Best wear resistance of any impact and abrasion resistant plate

 • 8 times greater wear than mild steel